-While we have certainly written in the past here at ArtWeb about some of the abstract artists of which you should be aware, we haven’t focused much on the basic point and essence of abstract painting, and what it should mean to you as a practitioner of this sometimes misunderstood art.
+While we have certainly written in the past about some notable abstract artists, we haven’t focused much on the basic point and essence of abstract painting, and what it should mean to you as a practitioner of this sometimes-misunderstood art.

 If, like me, you believe in painting as a brilliant mode of expressing your personal being, emotions and character, you might be interested in abstract painting as a practice that is seemingly freer than figurative painting, and therefore — at least in theory — a truer and purer form of creativity.

 But is abstract painting really that deep, or is it seemingly a meaningless ‘anything goes’ universe populated by artists who ‘can’t paint’?
 We’ll leave you to arrive at a conclusion on that one — but here are six of my own thoughts on the subject.

 1. We don’t need the outside world to express ourselves